-With 150+ local exhibitors, all-day entertainment and a mega-adoption event with more than 100 pets available for adoption, this free event attracts so many attendees that we feel compelled to share some tips with you below.
+With 150+ local exhibitors, all-day entertainment and a mega-adoption event with more than 100 pets available for adoption, this event attracts so many attendees that we feel compelled to share some tips with you below.

-Las Vegas, NV- Pet lovers in the Las Vegas area should get their four-legged friends ready for the 2016 Vegas Pet Expo™ at the Cashman Center Saturday, May 21, and Sunday, May 22, 2016.
-This free indoor event attracts thousands of pet lovers looking to enjoy a weekend out with their furry, feathered or reptilian pals!
+Las Vegas, NV- Pet lovers in the Las Vegas area should get their four-legged friends ready for the 2018 Vegas Pet Expo™ is Saturday, February 10, and Sunday, February 11, 2018 at the World Market Center Pavilion.
+This indoor event attracts thousands of pet lovers looking to enjoy a weekend out with their furry, feathered or reptilian pals!